Research Expertise and Interest

 Some topics that they investigate include:

-- Ecological impacts of large-scale water management
+- Ecological and evolutionary impacts of management (water, fishery, hatchery, protected area)

 - Evolutionary enlightened management